 Severe Social Anxiety: A Debilitating Condition

-Social anxiety disorder, particularly in its more severe form, can significantly impair an individual’s ability to function in daily life.
-This disorder goes far beyond mere shyness or occasional nervousness in social situations.
+Social anxiety disorder, particularly in its more severe form, can significantly impair an individual’s ability to function in daily life and go far beyond shyness or occasional nervousness in social situations.
 For those with severe social anxiety, the prospect of any social interaction including leaving home and attending work or school can trigger intense fear, panic, and a range of physical symptoms that can be overwhelming and disruptive.

-Another hallmark of severe social anxiety is the tendency to avoid leaving one’s house or one’s room in a shared flat/house.
-This avoidance behaviour stems from an intense fear of social situations and can lead to what is essentially self-imposed isolation.
+Another hallmark of severe social anxiety is the tendency to avoid leaving one’s accommodation.
+This avoidance behaviour can lead to what is essentially self-imposed isolation.
 For these individuals, the thought of encountering others, even if just shopping or leaving the house can trigger extreme anxiety.
-This avoidance (people based, rather than agoraphobia) can have far-reaching consequences, potentially impacting employment, earning capacity, housing, medical care, education and personal relationships.
+This avoidance can have far-reaching consequences, potentially impacting employment, earning capacity, housing, medical care, education and personal relationships.

 Impact on Daily Life